intel/neural-compressor/examples/pytorch/nlp/huggingface_models/text-to-image/inference/README.md

 Step-by-Step
 ============
-This document describes the step-by-step instructions to benchmark stable diffusion on Intel® Xeon® with PyTorch and Intel® Extension for PyTorch.
+This document describes the step-by-step instructions to run Stable Diffusion on 4th Gen Intel® Intel® Scalable Processor (SPR) with PyTorch and Intel® Extension for PyTorch.

-The script ```run_tti.py``` is based on [runwayml/stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5) and provides inference benchmarking.
+The script ```run_sd.py``` is based on [runwayml/stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5) and provides inference benchmarking.

 # Prerequisite
 ## Create Environment